RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Pages/2-Page Components/File Browser/2-file-browser-command-bar/2-file-browser-command-bar.md

 ## Creating A Task with Attachments

-Sometimes you may wish to create a new [Task](</docs/Rapid/3-User Manual/2-Explorer/9-Tasks/9-Tasks.md>) that connected to a file in your *Sharepoint* directory.
-The **File Browser** includes a button so that once a file or files are selected, a task can be generated with the selected file(s) attached to it.
+Sometimes you may wish to create a new [Task](</docs/Rapid/3-User Manual/2-Explorer/9-Tasks/9-Tasks.md>) that is connected to a file in your *Sharepoint* directory.
+The **File Browser** includes a button so that, once a file or files are selected, a task can be generated with the selected file(s) attached to it.

 1. Select the file(s) you wish to link to a new **Task**